Respiratory surveillance report

 COVID-19

-COVID-19 episodes are defined by a rolling 90-day period between positive test results (any test method, sourced from the NI COVID-19 combined testing register), with the episode beginning with the earliest positive specimen date.
+COVID-19 episodes are defined by a rolling 90-day period between positive test results (utilising any test method, including PCR and Point of Care Tests, or source of sample, including hospital, GP, other source), with the episode beginning with the earliest positive specimen date.
 Subsequent positive specimen dates for the same individual within 90 days of the last are included in the one episode.
 Positive specimens for the same individual more than 90 days after the last are counted in a separate episode.

 8.2.2 Testing and positivity (%)